MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/enable-cloud-protection-windows-defender-antivirus.md

-You can enable or disable cloud-delivered protection with Group Policy, System Center Configuration Manager, PowerShell cmdlets, Microsoft Intune, or on individual clients through Windows Settings.
+You can enable or disable cloud-delivered protection with Group Policy, System Center Configuration Manager, PowerShell cmdlets, Microsoft Intune, or on individual clients in the Windows Defender Security Center app.

-See  [Utilize Microsoft cloud-provided protection in Windows Defender Antivirus](utilize-microsoft-cloud-protection-windows-defender-antivirus.md) for an overview of Windows Defender Antivirus cloud-based protection.
+See [Utilize Microsoft cloud-delivered protection in Windows Defender Antivirus](utilize-microsoft-cloud-protection-windows-defender-antivirus.md) for an overview of Windows Defender Antivirus cloud-based protection.

-There are specific network-connectivity requirements to ensure your endpoints can connect to the cloud-based protection service.
-See [Configure and validate network connections for cloud-based protection](configure-network-connections-windows-defender-antivirus.md) for more details.
+There are specific network-connectivity requirements to ensure your endpoints can connect to the cloud-delivered protection service.
+See [Configure and validate network connections for Windows Defender AV](configure-network-connections-windows-defender-antivirus.md) for more details.

 >[!NOTE]
 >In Windows 10, there is no difference between the **Basic** and **Advanced** options described in this topic.
-This is a legacy distinction and choosing either setting will result in the same level of cloud-based protection.
+This is a legacy distinction and choosing either setting will result in the same level of cloud-delivered protection.
 There is no difference in the type or amount of information that is shared.
 See the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=521839) for more information on what we collect.

 **Use Group Policy to enable cloud-delivered protection:**